-By Thomas J. Riggs, JD, CPA, MAS, Partner
+By Thomas J. Riggs, JD, CPA, MAS, Partner, Marc L. Rinaldi, CPA, Partner and Eric P. Gelb, CPA, Director of Business Development

 The overall investment landscape is evolving rapidly, and investment structures continue to adapt to the ever-changing needs and objectives of stakeholders.
 And although such structures are typically tax driven, a successful investment architecture will address salient legal and business objectives as well.
 But regardless of the mix of concerns to be addressed, most investment structures make use of special purpose vehicles to achieve desired results.